tosdr/paperwork/finances/finance-2016-q4.md

     * inventory of currently present Meteor views (1h)
   * 22 dec: 3 hours
     * worked on various issues in the tosdr2 repo
+  * 23 dec: 3 hours
+    * assigned services field to all points that didn't have it yet (3 h)

 * compensation Chris: (1 + 1 + 2) * 20 euros/hour = (C) 80
   * 5 dec: 1 hours